 - Date of eruption

 - VEI

 - Number of years from present day

 - 3. Create a stem and leaf plot to display the VEI against number of years from present day for each eruption.
-Attach this as a separate file or insert below.

 4. Calculate the mean and median VEI of the eruptions for that country.